Living With Best Disease

 At Low Vision Of New York, we have chosen to dedicate our professional lives to providing a future for people with vision loss.
-As a member of the International Academy of Low Vision Specialists (IALVS) our doctors have the knowledge and experience needed to find solutions to empower you to do the things that are important to you.
 Contact Dr. Steven Schoenbart to help you take the wheel and steer towards a hopeful future.

 How Best Disease Impacts Day-to-Day Activities

 Best disease is a type of juvenile macular degeneration.
 It affects the part of the eye responsible for central vision, called the macula.
 This impacts your daily routine, your ability to drive, read, study, see the screen of a phone or computer – in short, all activities that require good central vision.
 Fortunately, low vision optometrists, such as Dr. Steven Schoenbart, can help with many of these activities.